sib-swiss/NGS-variants-training/docs/day1/server_login.md

     #### Login to AWS EC2 remote server

-    Use the video tutorials and the information below to log in and set up a remote script editor.
+    In this part, you will use the video tutorials and the information below to log in and set up a remote script editor.

     If you are using MobaXterm on windows, you will automatically login to the remote server once you've started the SSH session.
 Follow the [video tutorial on MobaXterm](https://player.vimeo.com/video/473838657) to set up an SSH session.